loopbackio/loopback.io/pages/en/contrib/icons.md

 ---
 title: Icons
+lang: en
-tags: [formatting]
+tags: [contributing]
 keywords: font icons, buttons, images, vectors, font awesome, glyphicons
 summary: "You can integrate font icons through the Font Awesome and Glyphical Halflings libraries.
-These libraries allow you to embed icons through their libraries delivered as a link reference.
-You don't need any image libraries downloaded in your project."
+These libraries allow you to embed icons as a link reference.
+You don't need any image files in the project."
 sidebar: contrib_sidebar
 permalink: /doc/en/contrib/icons.html
 ---

 ## Font icon options